 Smith, B. M., 2002.
 An Investigation into the importance of propagule provenance in restoration ecology.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: